xlladdins/xll/docs/Excel4MacrosH-Pcopy.md

 **HELP**(help\_ref)

-Help\_ref    is a reference to a topic in a Help file, in the form
+Help\_ref    is a reference to a topic in a Help file, in the form "filename\!topic\_number".
-\"filename!topic\_number\".

--   Help\_ref must be given as text.
+  - > Help\_ref must be given as text.

 >

 **Remarks**

--   Microsoft Excel for Windows does not support the use of Help files
+  - > Microsoft Excel for Windows does not support the use of Help files
     > in the text file format for custom Help.

--   In Microsoft Excel for the Macintosh, custom Help files are plain
+  - > In Microsoft Excel for the Macintosh, custom Help files are plain
     > text files or text files with line breaks.

 >

 **Tips**

--   In Microsoft Excel for Windows, the following macro formula switches
+  - > In Microsoft Excel for Windows, the following macro formula
-    > back to Microsoft Excel when Help is active:
+    > switches back to Microsoft Excel when Help is active:

 APP.ACTIVATE()

--   The following macro formula closes Help when Help is active:
+  - > The following macro formula closes Help when Help is active:

-SEND.KEYS(\"%{F4}\")
+SEND.KEYS("%{F4}")

 **Examples**